carpentries-lab/metagenomics-analysis/_episodes/10-hands_on-diversity.md

 Figure 2.
 Diversity at phylum level (i) with absolute abundances and (ii) relative abundance.

-At once, we can denote the difference between the two plots and how the presentation of the data can be enhanced by conscient management of the different objects.
+At once, we can denote the difference between the two plots and how
+processing the data can enhance the display of important results.

 ## Going further, lets took an interest lineage and explore it thoroughly

 As we have already reviewed, phyloseq offers a lot of tools to manage
 and explore data.
-Lets take a look deeply to a tool that we already use, but into a guided exploration.
-The "subset_taxa" command is used to extract specific lineages from a stated taxonomic level, we have used it to get rid from the reads that does not belong to bacteria at superkindom
+Lets take a look deeply to a tool that we already use, but now with a guided exploration.
+The `subset_taxa` command is used to extract specific lineages from a stated taxonomic level, we have used it in the past lesson to get rid from the reads that does not belong to bacteria:
-level:

 ~~~
 $ metagenome_JC1A <- subset_taxa(metagenome_JC1A, superkingdom == "Bacteria")
 ~~~

-We are going to used this command to extract an specific phylum from our data, and explore it at a more lower taxonomic lever: Genus
+We are going to it now to extract an specific phylum from our data, and explore it at a more lower taxonomic lever: Genus

 ~~~